t-mart/skinpy/README.md

 ## Coordinate system

-mc-skin uses a coordinate system with the origin at the left-down-front of the skin **from the perspective of an observer looking at the skin**.
+Skinpy uses a coordinate system with the origin at the left-down-front of the skin **from the perspective of an observer looking at the skin**.

 ![coordinate system](./docs/coordsys.png)